-We offer a wide array of virtual programs for all ages each month.
+We offer a wide array of virtual and in-person programs for all ages and interests each month.

 What you can do in the library

-- Browse and check out materials in all areas of the library
+- Browse and check out materials in all departments

-- Use the Collaboratory by appointment* Schedule an appointment
+- Use the Collaboratory by appointment with a Northbrook Library card.
+Schedule an appointment

-- Use the Peltz Digitization Room for 3-hour appointments* Schedule an appointment.
+- Use the Peltz Digitization Room for 3-hour appointments with a Northbrook Library card.
+Schedule an appointment.

-- Use curbside pickup to get library materials.
-If you do not want to enter the building, please call 847-272-2147
+- Use our Self-Service Holds shelves to get library materials.
+If you do not want to enter the building, please call 847-272-6224.

 - Request homebound delivery